Volunteers: An Important Part of the Cancer Care Team

 Many volunteer positions require a commitment of at least one 3- or 4-hour shift each week for a minimum of six months.

 Do I need a physical exam before working as a volunteer?

 No physical exam is required.
 Your immunizations must be current and you must have an annual flu shot.
-HCI provides flu shots to volunteers for free.
+Huntsman Cancer Institute provides flu shots to volunteers for free.

 What if I am sick or go on vacation?